wurmlab/SBC361-programming-in-R/2017/practical2.md

 * Every year,
    * obtain a random reproduction rate (e.g., `reproduction_rate <- rnorm(n=2, mean = 1, sd = 0.4)`.
    * Update the population size value accordingly.
-   * Print a summary of what happened
+   * Print a summary of what happened.
    * Store each year's population in an external vector.
 * Once you have all the population sizes, plot them.